RealSocketFramework/RSF-ArduinoADK-Client/README.md

 =====================
 http://realsocketframework.com/

-Real Socket Framework is framework that can sync each data with WebSocket between Arduino and other one.
+Real Socket Framework is the framework that can sync each data with WebSocket between Arduino and other one.
 WebSocket connection can connect with only developing Arduino sketch without programing of server side cause of automatically connected server provided by Real Socket Framework.